jumboduck/CV-Builder/README.md

 -   When generated from a mobile device, the PDF has a different aspect than when generated from larger screen sized because of how html2pdf.js converts a page to a PDF file.
 By sending options to html2pdf.js, it is possible for the CV to be laid out as if on a larger screen size, however the page breaks on the PDF seem to be determined by the device's window height, resulting in uneven and unpredictable page breaks.
 For this reason, the choice was made to have the PDF appear differently when generated from mobile devices, for now.

 -   The elements within sections cannot be re-ordered when on the Brave browser.

 ---

+## Scalability

+A number of new features will be implemented in the future.

+-   A preview of the final PDF will be seen download

+-   More themes and granular customization options, such as a choice of fonts and colors.

+-   New types of sections should be available for use

+---